fraunhofer-iem/CogniCrypt4JetDoc/UsingCogniCrypt.md

 - Analysis on obfuscated code may not succeed.
 [Read more](ObfuscatedCode.md).
 - A Error-to-Code line mapping only is sufficient if all source files have not been modified since the last compilation (including line breaks)
+- Package Private classes that reside inside a other class file can not be resolved as no mapping between source code file and full qualified class name is possible.

 ## Known Bugs
 - Error line markers might not get rendered until the file in question was modified nearby the line containing the error.